UbiquityRobotics/joystick_input/README.md

 ## Navigation Target Specification
 Uses XBox 'Back' button (PS3 'Select' button) as a Nav target specification 'mode shift key'.

+Support for the MoveBase keys is only possible if the Optional dependency directions have been followed so that navigation is possible.
+Please see earlier in this README on modifications to source to allow MoveBase

 When held down this causes the 4 colorful keys to issue movebase commands to the 4 configured targets.
 Target definitions are given as x,y,w as ROS parameters in the launch file but will be re-read every 5 seconds or so to allow dynamic changing of target nav points as the bot is running.
 You must use  rosparam set to change those if already running.